 Each of the four parts of this project has a distinct and independent character.
 Some parts are rigorous and technical and others are based on feelings and speculations.
-A variety of rhetorical styles is used.
+I use a variety of rhetorical styles.
 Each part has connections with all of the others.
 Parts can be read in any order.